-The director of environmental protection, with the advice of the solid waste management advisory council created in section 3734.51 of the Revised Code, shall prepare a state solid waste management plan to do all of the following:
+The director of environmental protection, with the advice of the materials management advisory council created in section 3734.49 of the Revised Code, shall prepare a state solid waste management plan to do all of the following:

 (A) Reduce reliance on the use of landfills for management of solid wastes;

 (B) Establish objectives for solid waste reduction, recycling, reuse, and minimization and a schedule for implementing those objectives;

 (C) Establish restrictions on the types of solid wastes disposed of by landfilling for which alternative management methods are available, such as yard wastes, and a schedule for implementing those restrictions.
 The objectives under division (B) of this section and restrictions under this division need not be of uniform application throughout the state or as to categories of solid waste generators.
 Rather, in establishing those objectives and restrictions, the director shall take into consideration the feasibility of waste reduction, recycling, reuse, and minimization measures and landfilling restrictions in urban, suburban, and rural areas and also shall take into consideration the extent to which those measures have been implemented by specific categories of solid waste generators and political subdivisions prior to June 24, 1988.

 (D) Establish revised general criteria for the location of solid waste facilities;

 (E) Examine alternative methods for disposal of fly ash and bottom ash resulting from the burning of mixed municipal solid wastes;